06 Feb 3 Questions with Dr. Darsema Huluka: Building Ethiopia’s Response to Global Health Threats

 - Working with HRH2030 through One Health, what do you hope to improve in your country’s health system?

-Photo: Dr. Darsema Huluka joins HRH2030 as a multisectoral health security advisor for the One Health activity.
-He hopes to establish a sustainable coordination mechanism in Ethiopia that will help prevent, detect, and respond to infectious threats.
+Photo: Dr. Darsema Huluka has joined HRH2030 as a multisectoral health security advisor for the One Health activity.